kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/file/filesystem-sync/en/index.md

 The worker simply passes through the file list (simple to show the returned data is actually a `FileList`) and the main app reads each file as an `ArrayBuffer`.

-The sample also uses an improved version of the [inline web worker technique](/tutorials/workers/basics/#toc-inlineworkers) described in [Basics of Web Workers](/tutorials/workers/basics/).
+The sample also uses an improved version of the [inline Web Worker technique](/tutorials/workers/basics/#toc-inlineworkers) described in [Basics of Web Workers](/tutorials/workers/basics/).

     <!DOCTYPE html>